Mischa Balen barrister at Atkin Chambers

 The Legal 500

 Mischa has significant expertise in both domestic and international commercial disputes.
-He handles disputes involving construction and engineering, infrastructure, energy and natural resources, shipbuilding, and professional liability, in the UK and abroad.
+He handles disputes involving construction and engineering, infrastructure, energy and natural resources, shipbuilding, and professional liability.

-Mischa’s notable domestic construction experience includes the recent reported cases Ravestein BV v Trant Engineering Ltd [2023] EWHC 11 (TCC); AM Construction Ltd v The Darul Amaan Trust [2022] EWHC 1478 (TCC), and Motacus Constructions Ltd v Paolo Castelli SpA [2021] EWHC 356 (TCC), the first post-Brexit case to consider enforcement of an adjudication award where the underlying contract was subject to the exclusive jurisdiction of a foreign court.
+Mischa’s recent reported cases include Lancashire Schools SPC Phase 2 Ltd v Lendlease Construction (Europe) Ltd & Ors [2024] EWHC 37 (TCC); Ravestein BV v Trant Engineering Ltd [2023] EWHC 11 (TCC); AM Construction Ltd v The Darul Amaan Trust [2022] EWHC 1478 (TCC), and Motacus Constructions Ltd v Paolo Castelli SpA [2021] EWHC 356 (TCC), the first post-Brexit case to consider enforcement of an adjudication award where the underlying contract was subject to the exclusive jurisdiction of a foreign court.

 Recognised as a leading junior by Chambers & Partners and The Legal 500, Mischa has earned a reputation for being “fiercely intelligent”, “tremendously hard-working” and ferociously efficient”, as well as responsive and user-friendly.
 Clients and peers laud his “compelling advocacy”, his adeptness at tackling complex disputes, and his “thoughtful and analytical” approach.